jhenkens/monoprice-6ch-esphome/README.md

 I currently have it configured to also have a relay and a 12V trigger onboard, to control the PA functionality.
 However, this could just be done via software as well.

-I made an initial run of 5 PCBs via JLCPCB, with all of the non-modules listed below presoldered.
+I made an initial run of 5 PCBs via JLCPCB (total cost: $22 shipped), with all of the non-modules listed below presoldered.
 It works excellently electrically.
 Physically, I needed to expand the cutout for the ethernet port, and add a small cutout for the RS232 (done).

 [You can find my schematic here](https://easyeda.com/johhen/monoprice_controller)